-The Retention Agreements provide that we will pay Ms. D'Alvise an employment retention incentive of US \$100,000 provided that she remains employed with the Company until the earlier of April 30, 2021 or the closing of a merger or like transaction with a third party.
-This amount is also payable by the Company to Ms. D'Alvise in the event of the termination of her employment without cause prior to the achievement of such milestones.
+The Retention Agreements provide that we will pay Ms. D'Alvise an employment retention incentive of \$100,000 provided that she remains employed with the Corporation until the earlier of April 30, 2021 or the closing of a merger or like transaction with a third party.
+This amount is also payable by the Corporation to Ms. D'Alvise in the event of the termination of her employment without cause prior to the achievement of such milestones.

-In addition, the Retention Agreements also provide that we will pay each of Ms. D'Alvise and Mr. Lemieux an amount of up to US \$125,000 in the event that certain milestones are met in relation to the monetization by the Company of its assets relating to CaPre.
-A minimum amount of US \$75,000 is also payable by the Company to each of Ms. D'Alvise and Mr. Lemieux in the event of the termination of their employment without cause prior to the achievement of such milestones.
+In addition, the Retention Agreements also provide that we will pay each of Ms. D'Alvise and Mr. Lemieux an amount of up to \$125,000 in the event that certain milestones are met in relation to the monetization by the Company of its assets relating to CaPre.
+A minimum amount of \$75,000 is also payable by the Corporation to each of Ms. D'Alvise and Mr. Lemieux in the event of the termination of their employment without cause prior to the achievement of such milestones.

-We also announce the upcoming departure of Mr. Brian Groch, our Chief Commercial Officer, from his position with the Company effective December 31, 2020, until which date he is continuing in his role with Acasti.
+We also announce the departure of Mr. Brian Groch, our Chief Commercial Officer, from his position with the Corporation effective December 31, 2020.